redhat-developer/devconsole-operator/openshift-ci/README.md

 ```

-All the steps mentioned here is taking place inside a work namespace.
+All the steps mentioned here are taking place inside a work namespace.
 When you click on the job details from your pull request, you can see
 the name of the work namespace at top.
 The name is going start with
 `ci-op-`.
 The images created here will be available under this